blakeembrey/free-style/README.md

 * Isolation (Every style is automatically namespaced)
 * Extensible (Just use JavaScript - everything from [math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) to [color manipulation](https://github.com/MoOx/color) already exists!)

-### Also solved with Free Style
+### Also solved with Free-Style

 * Working with legacy DOM components (You can nest `.class-name` in your styles)
 * Expose third-party and semantic hooks/theming through ordinary class names (`.button`)
 * Consistently generates styles and class names (Generates the exact same on client and server, and will magically merges duplicate styles)
 * Develop components alongside the style (No more hunting CSS files for estranged `ul > li > a`)
-* Create isomorphic applications by serving styles for *only* the components rendered (With third-parties, see [React Free Style](http://github.com/blakeembrey/react-free-style))
+* Create isomorphic applications by serving styles for *only* the components rendered (With third-parties, see [React Free-Style](http://github.com/blakeembrey/react-free-style))
 * Continue using CSS you already know (`{ '&:hover': { ... } }`)
 * Automatically namespace `@`-rule styles (`{ '@media (min-width: 500px)': { ... } }`)
 * Define multiple rules with arrays (`{ backgroundColor: ['red', 'linear-gradient(to right, red 0%, blue 100%)'] }`)